Want to save money by using Canadian drug stores?

 ON YOUR SIDE: THE CANADIAN INTERNATIONAL PHARMACY ASSOCIATION

-The Role and Mission of the Association is to support Canadian International Pharmacies in their delivery of high quality, affordable medications to patients around the world.
+The Role and Mission of the Association are to support Canadian International Pharmacies in their delivery of high quality, affordable medications to patients around the world.

 CIPA provides all American consumers with the following straightforward advice to guarantee that they are dealing with a licensed, safe and reputable Canadian pharmacy: